Working Daze by John Zakour and Scott Roberts for September 25, 2017

 16. Front sword at ready

-shamest Premium Member over 6 years ago
+shamest Premium Member about 7 years ago

 I am an Army vet who served with Pride.
 I served to protect the People of the United States and our allies.
 As well as protect our Constitution that includes Free Speech.
 I would rather have people speak their mind.
 I may or may not learn something.
 I can also chose not to listen and walk away.
 We are a Great country.
 However we are not perfect and have made mistakes.
 We should not be as weak as not bear Constructive criticism.
 Thanks for today’s comic.